Military Service Members & Family

 Out of Country Title Transfer for Military Members

 - Military title & registration or out of country title and registration that reflects the complete motor vehicle information (year, make VIN, expiration date) and ownership information.
 If the vehicle was purchased while out of the country, Florida sales tax will be due on the declared value of the vehicle at the time of applying for title.
+You may review the frequently asked question regarding sales tax below to determine if you qualify for an exemption.
 No credit is allowed for any sales or use tax paid to a foreign country.

 - If the vehicle has never been titled or registered and there is a loan on the vehicle, the lien holder may have the original Manufacturers Certificate of Origin.
 In order for our office to title the vehicle we must have the original Manufacturers Certificate of Origin.
 Florida sales tax will be paid on the purchase price less any trade at 6% plus a 2.5% discretionary tax up to $125.00.
 A bill of sale must be furnished showing the price paid to the dealership.